Up to 80% of eligible costs, capped at S$100,000 per company per new market from 1 April 2020 to 31 March 2022

-The government of Singapore encourages local companies to expand globally.
+Singapore encourages local companies to expand globally.
 International Enterprise Singapore (IE Singapore), a government agency has been set up to help Singapore incorporated companies establish a global presence.
-The government launched the mra enterprise singapore grant in 2015 to provide funding to companies who wish to internationalise and grow.
+The government launched the Market Readiness Assistance (MRA Grant) in 2015 to provide funding to companies who wish to internationalise and grow.

 We currently support three main types of projects:

 A necessary criteria to apply for the Market Readiness Assistance (MRA) Grant, which our consultants fulfil.
 As Registered Management Consultants from the Institute of Management Consultants (Singapore), we embrace high standards of ethical and professional conduct, so you can be rest assured that your project is in good hands.

 Grant application may seem like a complicated process.
 That’s why we’ll be there to guide you throughout the entire process — from the initial project planning and proposal, to grant application, project delivery, and submission of claims.

 This is defined as a new overseas country that the company is expanding to, where its annual overseas sales in the country has not exceeded S$100,000 in each of the preceding three years.